Advve/Seal-Bot/README.md

 - ✅Chilling global command which is just a spining seal gif with a twist.
 - ✅Server info, ping and avatar commands which doesn't need much explanation does it?
 - ✅Utilises slash commands and embeds.
+- ✅Automatic addition of a set up default role to new joined users.
 - ✅Automatic move from specified afk channel to stage channel with seals theme, because why not ¯\_(ツ)_/¯.

 ## Installation